BirkanGokbag/SLKB-Analysis-Pipeline/docs/API.md

 **Returns**:

 * result: A pandas dataframe of the inserted results.
 Includes annotations for gene pair, study origin, and cell line origin.

-© Copyright 2023, The Ohio State University, College of Medicine, Department of Biomedical Informatics